scottpeterman/pyeasyedit/README.md

 - **File Management**: Open, edit, and save files with an intuitive interface.
 Recent files are tracked for quick access.
 - **Search and Replace**: Powerful search and replace functionality to easily modify your documents.
 - **Custom Dialogs**: Includes custom dialogs for searching, replacing, and more, enhancing the user experience.
-- **Theme Customization**: Comes with a set of predefined themes and allows for custom color schemes.
 - **Extensibility**: Designed with extensibility in mind, allowing for additional features and languages to be added.

 ## Getting Started via Pip